yamcs/yamcs-studio/notes/Contributing.md

 Yamcs Studio includes many features and plugins from CS-Studio, these dependencies are managed using git submodules.
 We could have also set up some central repository with all the CS-Studio binaries, but it's a lot more useful if you have the source code on your developer machine so that you can navigate the code, and make changes to it within Eclipse.

-In what follows we'll explain how to build a product from the command line only.
-When you get that to work, you should follow the next section, which will explain how you can run products from within `Eclipse for RCP and RAP developers` instead.
+In what follows we'll explain how to build Yamcs Studio from the command line first.
+When you get that to work, you can read the section on how to run products from within `Eclipse for RCP and RAP developers` instead.
 This is what you'll want for any serious development because with this setup there's no build step anymore.

 Note that you do need to go through the headless build first as this sets up your environment for the Eclipse build too.

 ### Prerequisites